 Random violence and gun crimes are quite rare here, so from an American perspective you are physically much safer in Europe than in a US city.
 Graffiti here doesn’t mean gangs, and beggars and homeless people are generally not menacing.
 However, the French Riviera does attract world-class pickpockets, down-on-their-luck scammers, and roving gypsies.
 Knowing what to watch out for and taking a few simple precautions that might not be necessary back home, can make all the difference between a great trip and a total fiasco.

-- Beach grabs are another crime on the rise: if you go for a dip, don’t leave your stuff unattended, and if you are sunbathing better to use your purse for a pillow rather than have it just lying there, waiting to be plucked.
+- Beach grabs are on the rise: if you go for a dip, don’t leave your stuff unattended, and if you are sunbathing, better to use your purse for a pillow rather than have it just lying there, waiting to be plucked.
 Better yet, don’t take anything to the beach that would be a heartbreak if stolen. …But if it happens, click here for what to do.

-- Nice is famous for a particular kind of car robbery called the Vol a la Portiere, or Car Door Grab, where they yank the passenger door open in parking lots or at stoplights and snatch the purse/wallet/phone.
-It’s a lot less frequent than a few years ago, but if you rent a car, just to be on the safe side, be sure to always lock your doors from the inside the moment you get in the car.
-The Mayor himself even had an attempted vol a la portiere this year when he was parked on the Prom!
+- Nice was somewhat famous for a particular kind of robbery called the Vol a la Portiere, or Car Door Grab, where they yank the passenger’s car door open in parking lots or at stoplights and snatch the purse/wallet/phone.
+It’s much less frequent than a few years ago, but if you rent a car, just to be on the safe side, be sure to always lock your doors from the inside the moment you get in the car.
+The Mayor himself even had an attempted vol a la portiere once when he was parked on the Prom!

 See Related Page: How to Deal with an Emergency in Nice